daoch4n/ai/README.md

 ## Usage

 1. Create an issue in your repository
-2. Add the "aider-pro" label to the issue
+2. Add the "zen-ai" label to the issue
 3. The GitHub App will:
    - Add the "ai-processing" label to the issue
    - Create a new branch
-   - Either trigger the `aider-process-issue.yml` workflow or create a placeholder PR
+   - Either trigger the `zen-process-issue.yml` workflow or create a placeholder PR
    - Add a comment to the issue with a link to the PR
    - Add the "ai-processed" label to the issue